 - 1 cup shredded Swiss cheese, divided (you can also use mozzarella or whatever shredded cheese you have on hand)

-Transfer mushroom mixture, prepared rice, and 1/2 cup shredded cheese to a 2-quart baking dish; stir and set aside.
+- Transfer the mushroom mixture, prepared rice, and 1/2 cup shredded cheese to a 2-quart baking dish; stir and set aside.

-Add milk mixture to the baking dish and mix until everything is completely combined.
+- Add the milk mixture to the baking dish and mix until everything is completely combined.

 - Add remaining cheese on top.